QUAIL HUNTER.COM

 John and his favorite pointer, Jane, on the old Quailmobile

-I documented the latest rebuild of the quailmobile in several pages on this website so you can see that it is a major undertaking.
+I documented the latest rebuild of the quailmobile in several pages on this website so you can see that it was a major undertaking.
 I hope you enjoy reading about the project.

-Come along with me and let's go quail hunting.
+Come along with me and let's remember great quail hunts and look at hunting cars.

 John Howe